 Click the «Remove Installation» button.

-For this method, we are going to use a popular clone and migration plugin called Duplicator, which is a WordPress migration plugin.
+For this method, we will use a popular clone and migration plugin called Duplicator, a WordPress migration plugin.
 There are several plugins that can clone WordPress sites, and I’ll list a few more options in a minute.

 Duplicator creates two files from your WordPress site: an archive file and an installer file.
 The archive contains copies of your site data and MySQL database.
 The installer is a PHP file that will extract and install the archive in the new location.